iwillwen/raycast-ai-openrouter-proxy/README.md

 ### Is a Raycast Pro subscription required to use this?

-No, one of the main benefits of this proxy is to enable the use of OpenRouter models within Raycast without needing a Raycast Pro subscription.
+No, one of the main benefits of this proxy is to enable the use of custom models within Raycast without needing a Raycast Pro subscription.

 ### Can I deploy this on a remote server?

 Yes, but it is generally not recommended.
-There is currently no authentication implemented, meaning anyone with access to your server's address could potentially make requests using your OpenRouter API key.
+There is currently no authentication implemented, meaning anyone with access to your server's address could potentially make requests using your API key.
 You would need to implement your own authentication mechanism if you want to secure it for remote access.

 ### Do I need to install Ollama?